Which Institutions Own Shares In Cadence Design Systems Inc. (CDNS)?

 Cadence Design Systems Inc. (CDNS) Insider Activity

-A total of 80 insider transactions have happened at Cadence Design Systems Inc. (CDNS) in the last six months, with sales accounting for 73 and purchases happening 7 times.
-The most recent transaction is an insider sale by Nisewaner Karna, the company’s Corporate VP, General Counsel.
-SEC filings show that Nisewaner Karna sold 1,000 shares of the company’s common stock on Jan 23 at a price of $180.00 per share for a total of $0.18 million.
-Following the sale, the insider now owns 15793.0 shares.
+A total of 86 insider transactions have happened at Cadence Design Systems Inc. (CDNS) in the last six months, with sales accounting for 79 and purchases happening 7 times.
+The most recent transaction is an insider sale by Cunningham Paul, the company’s Sr. Vice President.
+SEC filings show that Cunningham Paul sold 250 shares of the company’s common stock on Feb 06 at a price of $184.46 per share for a total of $46115.0.
+Following the sale, the insider now owns 92354.0 shares.

 Cadence Design Systems Inc. (CDNS): Who are the competitors?